Kronifer/cj8-repo/README.md

 We created a game called _Packed_, where each level takes place in a box.
 You enter another dimension each time you reach the end of a level.

+# Installing

+To install _Packed_, clone the repository or download version 1.0.0 from the Releases tab and run `poetry install`.
+The dependancies are now installed.
+To run the game, simply run `poetry run task start` in the project's root directory with a maximized or fullscreen terminal that supports color.

+## How To Play
+When you start the game, you will be brought to a menu screen with 4 options (unfortunately, the second option does not work due to time constraints).
+You can use the highlighter to navigate and choose an option.

+Each level is pretty simple and displays many mechanics we've developed in the game.
+There are two solid blocks (rock and grass), two kill blocks (spikes and lava) and the other components (player, end, and water).
+Water does not have any affect on gameplay yet.
+It is used for decoration and pits.

+Fortunately (and unfortunately), the physics is a bit buggy.
+One of the most profound ~~bugs~~ features we made was to dash in the middle of the air.
+This takes some practice to master, but if you spam in a direction, you will be able to stay on one level for quite a while.
+We leave it up to you to find the rest.

 # Contributing

 We use Poetry to manage our dependancies, among other things.
 To install it, run `pip install poetry`.